-PROFESSOR LOW TECK SENG was appointed Independent Director at Excelpoint Technology Ltd. on 19 April 2006 and was re-elected on 11 April 2018.
+LOW TECK SENG was appointed Independent Director at Excelpoint Technology Ltd. on 19 April 2006 and was re-elected on 11 April 2018.
 He is the Chairman of the Nominating Committee and a member of the Audit Committee and Remuneration Committee.

-Professor Low is currently the CEO of the National Research Foundation Singapore, an independent director at ISEC Healthcare Ltd., Key ASIC Berhad, UCrest Berhad and a tenured professor at Nanyang Technological University, Singapore and National University of Singapore.
+Professor Low is currently the CEO of the National Research Foundation Singapore, an independent director at Key ASIC Berhad, UCrest Berhad and Chip Eng Seng Ltd. He is a tenured Professor at the National University of Singapore.